voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Where ACL: Specifies the base directories, where files could be restored.
+An empty string allows restores to all directories.

+Bareos Datatype: acl
+Bareos Default: Not set
+Required: false

 Default value: `undef`

 ### <a name="bareos--director--schedule"></a>`bareos::director::schedule`

-== Define: bareos::director::schedule
 The Schedule resource provides a means of automatically scheduling a Job as well as the ability to override the default Level, Pool, Storage and Messages resources.
 If a Schedule resource is not referenced in a Job, the Job can only be run manually.
 In general, you specify an action to be taken and when.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*enabled*]
-  Enabled: En- or disable this resource.

-  Bareos Datatype: boolean
-  Bareos Default: true
-  Required: false

-[*run*]
-  Run

-  May be specified as Array.
-  Bareos Datatype: schedule_run_command
-  Bareos Default: Not set
-  Required: false

 #### Parameters